-We understand that your baby’s health and wellbeing is of the upmost importance to you, and that’s why we have created a new Baby Orthopaedic Check to give you greater peace of mind.
+We understand that your baby’s health and wellbeing is of the upmost importance to you.
+That's why we've created a new Baby Orthopaedic Check to give you greater peace of mind.

 Why do we recommend this check?

 However, the Baby Orthopaedic Check at Cromwell Hospital provides a more detailed examination of your baby’s bones and joints.
-Mr Khaled Sarraf, one of our Consultant Orthopaedic Surgeons specialising in paediatrics, will conduct the tests and can identify any underlying conditions which may otherwise not present until later in childhood, when they can become more difficult to treat.
+Mr Khaled Sarraf, a Consultant Orthopaedic Surgeons specialising in paediatrics, will conduct the tests and can identify any underlying conditions which may otherwise not present until later in childhood, when they can become more difficult to treat.

 What does a Baby Orthopaedic Check involve?